 Continuity mistake: When the German NCO begins to walk up the sand dune he has a stick grenade in his right boot.
 Next shot half way up the dune, the grenade has changed boots.

-Visible crew/equipment: At the surrender of the fort, as the English are marching out, the French general removers his hat.
-The English Commander, Monroe, says "The fort is yours, Monsieur".
-Look over his shoulder.
+Visible crew/equipment: At the surrender of the fort, as the English are marching out, Monroe, says "The fort is yours, Monsieur."
+At that moment, look between the two horses' heads.
 In the distant valley you can see what are either two tourist busses or perhaps mobile catering vans.
 (01:05:40)

 Continuity mistake: In the first scene of their "training" for the big mission, the text "Somewhere near Galveston, TX" shows up as a subtitle on the screen.
 As it does this, there is a nice, dark aerial shot of mountainous terrain which is supposedly to hide the troops from any outsiders.
 The problem is, there are no mountains within hundreds of miles of the Island of Galveston.
 The whole terrain in this area is so flat that you can practically see from one side of the island to the other.
 (00:21:45)